spamegg1/abstract-thinking/subconscious/intuit.md

 - When I look at a formula, such as a Taylor series or an integral, like:
   - $\sum_{n = 0}^{\infty} \frac{f^{(n)}(a)}{n!} \cdot (x - a)^n$ or
   - $\int_{0}^{\infty} \frac{1}{x^2} dx$,
-  - I have some "visual intuition" about *the formulas and symbols themselves*,
+  - I have some visual intuition about *the formulas and symbols themselves*,
   - but this intuition for symbols is not *an end in itself*.
-- Instead it is a "shorthand" or a "compressed version" of other layers of intuition:
+- Instead it is a shorthand or a compressed version of other layers of intuition:
   - over the years I built up visual intuition about:
-    - the various graphs of functions that are the approximations obtained by successively adding one more term of the Taylor series, slowly inching closer to the "real graph" of the function,
+    - the various graphs of functions that are the approximations obtained by successively adding one more term of the Taylor series, slowly inching closer to the real graph of the function,
-    - the ever-shrinking "sharp corners" that can be seen by infinitely zooming into the graph of the function, which are "smoothed over" by approximating it more closely with the higher order derivatives,
+    - the ever-shrinking sharp corners that can be seen by infinitely zooming into the graph of the function, which are smoothed over by approximating it more closely with the higher order derivatives,
     - etc.
-- And I "wired" these layers of intuition so that:
+- And I connected these layers of intuition so that:
-  - when I just look at the logical / symbolic formulas, my mind does not get stuck on the "meaningless formulas" or try to parse them,
+  - when I just look at the logical / symbolic formulas, my mind does not get stuck on the meaningless formulas or try to parse them,
   - instead I connect it to the lower layers of visual intuition,
   - but I do this subconsciously without explicitly visualizing them.
 - So the result is a way of thinking where:
-  - I "see" a "blurry" version of the logical symbols,
+  - I see a blurry version of the logical symbols,
-  - I "see" a "blurry" version of the lower layers of visualization,
+  - I see a blurry version of the lower layers of visualization,
-  - I don't have to see any layer "very clearly".
+  - I don't have to see any layer very clearly.
 - But, depending on the needs of the problem, I can:
   - "increase the resolution" of a particular layer to improve clarity and reduce blur,
   - "decrease the resolution" of a particular layer if it's getting in the way.
-- The important part is not "which kind of intuition is the right one".
+- The important part is not which kind of intuition is the right one.
 - What's important is
-  - the flexibility to move back and forth, also "sideways",
+  - the flexibility to move back and forth, also sideways,
   - travel between different thinking styles and intuitions,
-  - to increase / decrease "zoom" at will,
+  - to increase / decrease resolution at will,
-  - and have strong "wiring" between layers.
+  - and have strong connection between layers.

 ### Mathematical intuition vs. logic